Documentation Index

 nks-pool-0000-w-003 Ready node 5h22m

-You can reset the kubeconfig configuration file.
-Once the resetting function is used, the existing file cannot be used anymore.
-You must download the new configuration file created from resetting and use it.
+You can reset the kubeconfig file.
+After resetting, the existing file can no longer be used, and you must download and use the new configuration file.

-2. From the Cluster details tab, click the [Reset] button.
+2. In the cluster details tab, click [Reset].

 Note